 Re-assemble the baffle plates by fitting one of the stainless steel springs and inserting the baffles beneath it, then fitting the second spring.
+When all the baffles are in place the gap between the ends of the baffle and the end plates must be sealed with silicon sealant.
 Remove the existing heat exchanger to casing sealing gasket and fit the new gasket previously hung on the lifting eye.
 Clean mating surfaces of the heat exchanger tube header castings and cover plates.
 Re-assemble the heat exchanger assembly using new gaskets (a light coating of grease applied to gasket faces will assist seal).